Skip to main content

 “I want to see your children.
 I told her… what’s her name?
 That girl who comes by…” She looked disoriented again as I frowned.

 “Who?
 Lata?”
 I asked, as my throat went dry.
 “Thamma, she doesn’t come by, she lives here now, for the past two years, remember?”
 She looked quite clueless at my words.
-The nurse who was appointed for her by Dada came in for her day shift and that allowed me to leave Thamma to her and walk out.
+The nurse who was appointed for her by Dada came in for her day shift, and that allowed me to leave Thamma to her and walk out.
 I wore a frown on my face the entire day and couldn’t concentrate on my work.
-There was a sudden empty feeling in the pit of my stomach and it scared me to death.
-I also wondered what else she told Lata that she didn’t tell me, which perhaps added to her worries much like it did to me.
+There was a sudden empty feeling in the pit of my stomach, and it scared me to death.
+I also wondered what else she told Lata that she didn’t tell me, which perhaps added to her worries, much like it did to me.
 After much contemplation, I dialled Dada’s number.
 He needed to be here.
 It’s been two years since they were home, last at Bibha’s wedding.

-Dada, Boudi, the newborn and Khoka arrived the next day by train from Calcutta and Ananta rushed to fetch them.
-The first time my eyes met Dada's, his face was grim and I shook my head.
+Dada, Boudi, the newborn and Khoka arrived the next day by train from Calcutta, and Ananta rushed to fetch them.
+The first time my eyes met Dada's, his face was grim, and I shook my head.
 He dropped his bags and rushed upstairs to Thamma’s room.
 Lata was there, feeding her evening soup, as she stepped away, putting the anchol over her head, as she came downstairs to greet Boudi.
-Boudi hugged her as I frowned at this sudden display of affection a little.
+Boudi hugged her as I frowned at this sudden display of affection, a little.
 Lata took the child carefully in her protective arms and cooed at her with a faint smile.
-Thamma had written to Boudi at the birth of her great-granddaughter, with a suggestion of a name, to my surprise, Boudi had kept her word.
+Thamma had written to Boudi at the birth of her great-granddaughter, with a suggestion of a name.
+To my surprise, Boudi had kept her word.
 Nilima was Thamma’s mother’s name.
 Lata’s eyes teared up in between babbling at the child as Boudi turned to me.

 “Should we bring in a better doctor from Calcutta?
 Or ask if she can travel there?”
 I shook my head and repeated what the doctors had already told us.
-The diagnosis wasn’t the problem, her treatment was.
+The diagnosis wasn’t the problem; her treatment was.
 She was too old to respond to treatment.
 A part of me was glad that Boudi cared.
-Lata took Khoka’s hand as Boudi and she walked to their room upstairs.
+Lata took Khoka’s hand as Boudi and they walked to their room upstairs.
 I heard Boudi scolding Khoka for calling Lata Pishi again.
 Ananta was standing there, waiting for them to leave.

 “Should we not call Didibhai?”
 He asked.
 I nodded.
 But they had recently shifted to yet another place.
 We didn’t have a number.
 So I decided to send a telegram to the Railway offices instead.
 Dada walked down to join us amidst the discussions and cleared his throat.